Clergy, Staff & Vestry

 Thomas Kincaid began ordained ministry at Church of the Incarnation in Dallas and has been Vice Rector since June 2015.
 In between his first stint at Incarnation and his present role, Thomas served as priest in charge of two parishes in the Diocese of Northern Indiana.
 During his tenure there, the parishes became the first and second fastest growing parishes in the Diocese reaching new people in their respective communities and seeing their budgets restored to health.
 Thomas attended Duke University Divinity School graduating from its Anglican Episcopal House of Studies.
 Prior to Duke, he spent a year in Washington, D.C., after attending Southern Methodist University, where he earned a B.B.A. in finance and a B.A. in American history.
 He is sought as a speaker in the areas of stewardship, discipleship, and parish organization.
 Thomas is married to Elisabeth Kincaid, an attorney and doctoral student in moral theology at the University of Notre Dame.
 They have two children.

-Deacon Judy Frizzell and her husband Everett have been members at Incarnation since moving to Dallas with their four children in 1980.
+Deacon Judy Frizzell and her late husband Everett became Incarnation members after moving to Dallas with their four children in 1980.
 A graduate of Rice, she taught high school English.
 Perceiving a call to ministry, she attended The Anglican School of Theology and received a Licentiate in Spiritual Theology and Direction.
 She did Clinical Pastoral Education at Parkland and at Scott and White and became a board certified chaplain.
 Ordained deacon in 1998, she worked at Presbyterian as chaplain and department manager.
 After retirement, she was asked to offer pastoral care at Incarnation to the Seniors, homebound, hospitalized, and recovering.

 A priest-scholar, Fr.
 Austin's background is in both the parish ministry and the academic world as a former parish rector and university professor.
 In 2005, Fr.
 Austin served as Theologian in Residence at Saint Thomas Church Fifth Avenue in New York City.
 His book, Up with Authority: Why We Need Authority to Flourish as Human Beings, was published by T&T Clark and was shortlisted for the very distinguished 2013 Michael Ramsey prize.
 Saint Thomas Church published a collection of his short pieces, Priest in New York: Church, Street, and Theology, reflections on theology and everyday life.
 His most recent book, Christian Ethics: A Guide for the Perplexed, is also published by T&T Clark.
 Finally, Losing Susan, a theological reflection on the loss of his wife, was published in 2016.